QUAGZA/NN_Cpp/README.md

 - Visualization may not render correctly for larger networks.
 - MNIST training is basic; for advanced tasks, further optimization and regularization are recommended.

-## Contributing

-Bug reports and pull requests are welcome!

-## License

-This project is licensed under the MIT License.

 ## Acknowledgements

 - MNIST dataset by Yann LeCun et al.